swiftlang/swift-evolution/proposals/0470-isolated-conformances.md

 ## Proposed solution

 This proposal introduces the notion of an *isolated conformance*.
 Isolated conformances are conformances whose use is restricted to a particular global actor.
 This is the same effective restriction as the `nonisolated`/`assumeIsolated` pattern above, but enforced statically by the compiler and without any boilerplate.
-The following defines an isolated conformance of `MyModelType` to `Equatable`:
+The following defines a main-actor-isolated conformance of `MyModelType` to `Equatable`:

 ```swift
 @MainActor